TLDart/SOProject/ReadME.md

     Simples script that automatically inputs commands to the pipe

 #### makefile
-    File that generats the executable
+    File that generates the executable